+Genomics is the study of our genes.
 Check out our page all about exactly that.

 Genomics Medicine Ireland (GMI) is a privately-funded Irish life sciences company researching the human genome to examine the relationship between genetics, health and disease.
 We are an independent subsidiary of the largest and most experienced contract genomics company in the world, WuXi NextCODE headquartered in Boston, USA.

 GMI are leading multiple research studies across Ireland looking at how changes in our DNA might influence the development, progression and treatment of disease.
-Working with clinicians, patients, academic researchers and global biotech and pharmaceutical companies, GMI hopes to gain insights that can be used to develop new treatments and diagnostics for a broad range of conditions.
+Working with patients, clinicians, academic researchers and global biotech and pharmaceutical companies, GMI hopes to gain insights that can be used to develop new treatments and diagnostics for a broad range of conditions.

 This research would not be possible without you, the volunteer participants!
 In order to identify the specific genetic factors that contribute to the development, progression and treatment of a condition, we need to develop a database of genomic information that will enable us to compare the genome of those with a particular condition to those without that condition.

 Perhaps, but if so then only indirectly.
 Genomics studies take time and our goal is to facilitate research rather than treating specific participants; so you should not expect any direct benefit from volunteering to participate.
 However, your participation will increase our understanding of the relationship between the genome and disease and may lead to improved treatments over a period of years.

 If you decide to volunteer and consent to one of our studies, you will:

 - Sign a consent form once you are provided with all the relevant information to make an informed decision

 - Give 20ml (a tablespoon and a half) of your blood